 David is Chief Sales Officer for the New Zealand division of a global financial firm.
 He was appointed to the Board by the Standing Committee of the General Synod/te Hīnota Whānui and has been a Board member since 2012.

 The members of our Board, and their contact address, may change from time to time.
-A list of Board members, and their contact address, at any time are available online at www.christiankiwisaver.nz/about_us and www.christiankiwisaver.nz/contact_us.
+A list of Board members, and their contact address, is available online at www.christiankiwisaver.nz/contact-us/.

 Investment Committee